-During our visits to the nomad camps we will observe many methods of catching an eagle.
-Most commonly the Kazakhs will lure the eagle into a net trap using as decoy a bait-crow tied near a dead animal.
-After a heavy rain eagles would sometimes become so wet that they could not fly very easily, the same thing happened after an eagle gorged itself on carrion making it possible for a man on a fast horse to capture the bird before it took to the air.
-Kazakh’s insist, however, that the bravest eagles, those that are trained for catching wolves, must be directly taken from the nest right before their maiden flight.
+During our visits to the nomad camps, we will observe many methods of catching an eagle.
+Most commonly, the Kazakhs will lure the eagle into a net trap using as decoy a bait-crow tied near a dead animal.
+After heavy rain, eagles will sometimes become so wet that they cannot not fly easily.
+The same thing happens when an eagle gorges itself on carrion, making it possible for a man on a fast horse to capture the bird before it takes to the air.
+Kazakhs insist, however, that the bravest eagles, those that are trained for catching wolves, must be directly taken from the nest right before their maiden flight.

 However, the Kazakhs understand that eagles are still wild animals that cannot be kept forever, and so they must be returned to the wild before they lose their dreams of freedom.
 We will follow a hunter to the highest point on the mountain and photograph the elaborate ritual of releasing the eagle back into the wild.
 Participants will be encouraged to capture the complicity and emotion between eagle and hunter.

 Dinner at the base camp followed by evening peer review and discussion.
 Sleep in a yurt/ger at the camp.

 DAY 7: KHATUU VALLEY – THE HIDDEN GEM

 Today, we will travel to the hidden gem of Khatuu Mountain and visit the eagle hunters and their families.
 This area of Western Mongolia will leave you speechless with amazement by its rough hills and deep cut gorges of the majestic valley of Khatuu.

 The day will be spent photographing the egale hunters, while you will also have the opportunity for landscape photography.